Authentication

 Complete a Password Reset

-To complete a password reset, the password reset code, together with the new password and the email or phone used when initiating the reset (or the opaque key sent by mail) are sent to /password-reset/complete in a POST request:
+To complete a password reset, the password reset code, together with the new password and the email used when initiating the reset (or the opaque key sent by mail) are sent to /password-reset/complete in a POST request:

 POST /password-reset/complete HTTP/1.1